keithbuhler/keithbuhler.github.io/content/syllabi/syllabus-trinity-philosophy-2019.md

 This course is intended to cultivate students' ability to argue well in conversation and in writing.
 More deeply, this course is intended to invite students into intellectual maturity by stoking their love of truth and fostering the joy of dialogue.

-Students will gain an appreciation and understanding of the vocabulary, concepts, problems, and relevance of a set of "Great Ideas" in the history of western philosophy.
+Students will gain an appreciation and understanding of the vocabulary, concepts, problems, and relevance of a subset of the Great Ideas in the history of western philosophy.

-Armed with this vocabulary, students will read Plato, Aristotle, and other primary sources to grapple with those Great Ideas.
-Students will form their own thoughts by arguing in speech and in writing.
+Students will acquire and practice this knowledge through close readings of Plato, Aristotle, and other primary sources.
+Students will form their own thoughts by arguing in conversation and in writing.

 This course also reviews all prior stages of the Progymnasmata and covers the last stage: Thesis and Law.
 Students will learn to state a thesis/law clearly, provide arguments in its support, and state objections or counterarguments, and then respond to reasonable objections to their own thesis.